GoogleCloudPlatform/gke-datadog-demo/README-QWIKLABS.md

 1. Apache Bench
 2. Terraform

 The specific versions used may not be absolutely required but if you run into issues this may help.
-Please note, Terraform has already been installed in Cloud console for you.

 #### Install Apache Bench